cmu-sei/terraform-provider-crucible/docs/index.md

   - password: An optional password to connect with

 - proxmox_vm_info: An optional object with additional metadata required for a virtual machine on a Proxmox hypervisor

   - id: The integer id of the virtual machine within Proxmox
   - node: The name of the node that the virtual machine is running on
   - type: The type of virtual machine (QEMU, LXC).
 If omitted, defaults to QEMU

+- embeddable: An optional boolean field denoting if the UI should allow opening of this virtual machine's console in the embedded view.
+If false, the UI should only allow opening the console in a new tab.
+Defaults to true.

 ## Player Views